 - Stitch one piece of bag trim fabric to the top of each of the two outer bag pieces and the two lining pieces.
 All four pieces should be approximately 16 1⁄2" by 21". - Fuse the fusible fleece to the wrong side of the outer bag pieces.
 Use a hot iron with steam.
 Depending on the fusible fleece, this step can take a bit of time.
 Make sure the edges are well fused.
-Give it a good press from both sides. - Fuse the Décor Bond to the wrong side of the lining.
-Again, steam and a hot iron will help. - If you would like to add some quilting or decorative stitching to the outer bag, now is the time. - Trim all four bag pieces to the same size (I did them one at a time) - TIPS ON TRIMMING: The fusible fleece and fusible interfacing will extend over the edges of the fabric pieces for a variety of reasons.
-I like to trim my outer bag and lining pieces so that all four pieces are identical in size.
-The final size isn't critical so if you need to trim everything down to 16" x 20" or 15 1⁄2" x 19" that's OK.
+Give it a good press from both sides. - Fuse the Décor Bond to the wrong side of the lining pieces.
+Again, steam and a hot iron will help. - If you would like to add some quilting or decorative stitching to the outer bag, now is the time. - Trim all four bag pieces to the same size. - TIPS ON TRIMMING: The fusible fleece and fusible interfacing will extend over the edges of the fabric pieces for a variety of reasons.
+Trim outer bag and lining pieces so that all four pieces are identical in size.
+The final size isn't critical so if you need to trim everything down to 16" x 20" or 15 1⁄2" x 19", that's OK.
 The important thing is that all four pieces are the same size.
-Make sure when you trim the four pieces that the seam (where the trim fabric meets the outer bag fabric) is in the same position on both the front and the back of the outer pieces so they will match up when sewn together.
+Make sure when you trim the four pieces that the seams (where the trim fabric meets the outer bag fabric) are in the same position on both the front and the back of the outer pieces so they will match up when sewn together.